Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Countably generated projective modules and linearly compact Tate spaces over Dedekind rings

 Besides,

 and, when $n$ goes to $+\infty,$

 This shows notably that the ``best constant" in the right-hand side of (\ref{AOptim2}) is equivalent to $n/2$ when $n$ goes to $+\infty$.

-\section{Countably generated projective modules and linearly compact Tate spaces over Dedekind rings}
+\chapter{Countably generated projective modules and linearly compact Tate spaces over Dedekind rings}

-In this section, we denote by $A$ a Dedekind ring (in the sense of Bourbaki, \cite{BourbakiAC7}, VII.2.1; in other words, $A$ is either a field, or a Noetherian integrally closed domain of dimension 1) and we introduce some categories of (topological) modules $CP_A$ and $CTC_A$ attached to $A$.
-When the Dedekind ring $A$ is the ring $\OK$ of integers in some number field $K,$ the modules in these categories will occur in the following sections as the $\OK$-modules underlying the ``infinite dimensional hermitian vector bundles" over $\Spec \OK$ investigated in this article.
+In this chapter, we denote by $A$ a Dedekind ring (in the sense of Bourbaki, \cite{BourbakiAC7}, VII.2.1; in other words, $A$ is either a field, or a Noetherian integrally closed domain of dimension 1) and we introduce some categories of (topological) modules $\CP_A$ and $\CTC_A$ attached to $A$.
+When the Dedekind ring $A$ is the ring $\OK$ of integers in some number field $K,$ the modules in these categories will occur in the following chapters as the $\OK$-modules underlying the ``infinite dimensional Hermitian vector bundles" over $\Spec \OK$ investigated in this monograph.

-The objects in the dual categories $CP_A$ and $CTC_A$ are easily described.
-Namely, an object of $CP_A$ is an $A$-module which is, either finitely generated and projective, or isomorphic to $A^{(\N)}$.
-An object of $CTC_A$ is a topological $A$-module\footnote{By a \emph{topological $A$-module}, we mean a topological $A$-module over the ring $A$ equipped with the discrete topology.} which is, either a finitely generated projective $A$-module equipped with the discrete topology, or isomorphic to $A^\N$ equipped with the prodcut of the discrete topology on every factor $A$.
+The objects in the dual categories $\CP_A$ and $\CTC_A$ are easily described.
+Namely, an object of $\CP_A$ is an $A$-module which is, either finitely generated and projective, or isomorphic to $A^{(\N)}$.
+An object of $\CTC_A$ is a topological $A$-module\footnote{By a \emph{topological $A$-module}, we mean a topological $A$-module over the ring $A$ equipped with the discrete topology.} which is, either a finitely generated projective $A$-module equipped with the discrete topology, or isomorphic to $A^\N$ equipped with the prodcut of the discrete topology on every factor $A$.

 Handling the morphisms in these categories requires more care.
-The \emph{strict} morphisms in $CTC_A$ play an especially important role, as shown in Section \ref{StrictCTC}, and diverse ``pathologies" concerning the morphisms in $CP_A$ and $CTC_A$ occur naturally, as demonstrated by the examples in Section \ref{Path}.
+The \emph{strict} morphisms in $\CTC_A$ play an especially important role, as shown in Section \ref{StrictCTC}, and diverse ``pathologies" concerning the morphisms in $\CP_A$ and $\CTC_A$ occur naturally, as demonstrated by the examples in Section \ref{Path}.

-\subsection{Countably generated projective $A$-modules}
+\section{Countably generated projective $A$-modules}

-\subsubsection{The category $CP_A$}
+\subsection{The category $\CP_A$}

 The following proposition is a simple consequence of the fact that, over a Dedekind ring, a finitely generated module is projective when it is torsion free.

 \begin{proposition} For any $A$-module $M$, the following conditions are equivalent: